In Alabama, Republican voters stand by Roy Moore

 "I’ve got his back," Alexander added.

-Some voters voters even said the allegations endeared them even more to Moore.
+Ann Eubank, a retired accountant from Hoover., Ala., called the allegations a "he said, she said situation" and a "distraction started by those who don’t want him in office."

-"Oh, he’s going to win, I’m sure of it.
-Ricky Ousley, a 57-year-old owner of a lawn-care company who voted for Moore in both the primary and runoff.
+"Why are we following this shiny object?" asked Eubank, who was at the Veterans' Day event attended by Moore in Vestavia Hills, outside Birmingham.

-"The media tries to control everything but won’t win this time," he added.
-"This whole thing done nothing but lit up Alabamans."
+Some voters even said the allegations endeared them even more to the GOP candidate.

-Meanwhile, residents of Gallant, the sprawling, wooded town of less than 1,000 where Moore grew up and continues to call home today, were far more tight-lipped about the controversy surrounding their native son.
+"Oh, he’s going to win, I’m sure of it," said Ricky Ousley, a 57-year-old owner of a lawn-care company who voted for Moore in both the primary and runoff.